Amenability for unitary groups of C*-algebras: Proof of the main theorem

 \subsection{Consequences of the Elliott program}

-Relying on Elliott's seminal work providing concrete approximately sub-homogeneous $C^*$-algebras realizing a particular Elliott invariant \cite[Theorem 5.2.3.2]{MR1661611}, Thiel clarified in \cite{Thiel} that in case that $K_0(A)$ is torsionfree, one-dimensional noncommutative CW complexes are sufficient as building blocks -- see also the remarks in the lower part of \cite[page 87]{MR1661611}.
+Relying on Elliott's seminal work providing concrete approximately sub-homogeneous $C^*$-algebras realizing a particular Elliott invariant \cite[Theorem 5.2.3.2]{MR1661611}, Thiel clarified in \cite{Thiel} that in case that $K_0(A)$ is torsion-free, one-dimensional noncommutative CW complexes are sufficient as building blocks -- see also the remarks in the lower part of \cite[page 87]{MR1661611}.

-\begin{Thm} Every nuclear, simple, separable, stably finite, unital, $\mathcal Z$-stable, UCT $C^*$-algebra $A$ such that $K_0(A)$ is torsionfree is an inductive limit of one-dimensional noncommutative CW-complexes. \end{Thm}
+\begin{Thm} Every nuclear, simple, separable, stably finite, unital, $\mathcal Z$-stable, UCT $C^*$-algebra $A$ such that $K_0(A)$ is torsion-free is an inductive limit of one-dimensional noncommutative CW-complexes. \end{Thm}

 This result appeared before it was proved in \cite{MR4228503} that separable, unital, simple, nuclear, $\mathcal{Z}$-stable, UCT $C^*$-algebras satisfy the Elliott conjecture; it did not mention the UCT.
 The above variant follows directly by combining \cite[Corollary D]{MR4228503} with the argument in \cite[Corollary 7.11]{Thiel}, using an easy observation that one-dimensional noncommutative CW-complexes and their limits satisfy the UCT (see \cite[Proposition 2.3]{MR894590}).
-Its hard to attribute Theorem \ref{thiel} to anyone, as it emerged from various sources -- we certainly claim no originality other than observing it.
+It is hard to attribute Theorem \ref{thiel} to anyone, as it emerged from various sources -- we certainly claim no originality other than observing it.

 \begin{proof}[Proof of Theorem \ref{main}] To deduce the first statement from Theorem \ref{amenabilityU(A)nccw}, we need to pass to a direct limit which requires a bit of care.
 Let $A = \varinjlim A_n$ with canonical homomorphisms $\psi_n\colon A_n\to A$, then $\bigcup_n \UU(\psi_n(A_n))$ is a dense subgroup of $\UU(A)$.
-Thus, in view of Theorem \ref{amen} \ref{amenunion} it suffices to show that each of the groups $\UU(\psi_n(A_n))$ is amenable.
-Since $\psi_n(A_n)$ has stable rank one, its unitary group can be written as an extension
+Thus, in view of Theorem \ref{amen} (\ref{amenunion}) it suffices to show that each of the groups $\UU(\psi_n(A_n))$ is amenable.
+Note that one-dimensional noncommutative CW-complexes have stable rank one.
+Since $\psi_n(A_n)$ has also stable rank one, its unitary group can be written as an extension